maikdevries/Lunar/.github/README.md

 In the future, updating of the stream preview thumbnail to the latest snapshot will be added.

+## YouTube
+Lunar has support for both YouTube video announcements and YouTube livestream announcements.
+The settings for these two independent features can be tinkered with individually, but they do share a number of settings.
+In order to make use of either feature, please set the following configuration settings:

+- `APIkey` [Default is *empty*] - YouTube API key that is required to contact the YouTube services.
+Follow [these steps](https://developers.google.com/youtube/v3/getting-started) to get your YouTube API key, make sure to also enable the YouTube API!
+Your key will **not** work without explicitly enabling the YouTube API.
+- `channel` [Default is *empty*] - The YouTube channel ID you want to send out notifications for.

 ### YouTube Video Announcements
 If this feature is enabled, an announcement is send out every time the YouTube channel being 'watched' uploads a new video.
 The announcement will consist of a message, if specified, and a modern embed which contains the title, part of the description and thumbnail of the video, together with a link to YouTube.

 Please set the following settings to make use of this:
 - `enabled` [Default is *false*] - Enables/disables this feature.
-- `APIkey` [Default is *empty*] - YouTube API key that is required to contact the YouTube services.
-Follow [these steps](https://developers.google.com/youtube/v3/getting-started) to get your YouTube API key, make sure to also enable the YouTube API!
-Your key will **not** work without explicitly enabling the YouTube API.
-- `channel` [Default is *empty*] - The YouTube channel ID you want to send out notifications for.
 - `announcementChannelID` [Default is *empty*] - The Discord channel to send the video release announcements in.

+Optional settings you can change:
+- `announcementMessage` [Default is *empty*] - Message that will be sent along with the embed.

+### YouTube Livestream Announcements
+If this feature is enabled, every time the channel starts a livestream, an announcement will be sent to a Discord channel.
+This announcement will have the title of the stream, description, thumbnail and direct link to the stream, bundled into a neat, modern embed.
+This embed will be tied with an announcement message, if defined.

+The following settings are mandatory to make use of this feature:
+- `enabled` [Default is *false*] - Enables/disables this feature.
+- `announcementChannelID` [Default is *empty*] - The Discord channel to send the livestream announcements in.

 Optional settings you can change:
 - `announcementMessage` [Default is *empty*] - Message that will be sent along with the embed.